ashvant-sunish/auction-to-action/auction-to-action/src/Documentation.md

   - Updated button styles and input fields for consistency with the custom theme
   - Improved accessibility for login forms

-#10/08/2025 - Sunday -5:30 AM
+# 10/08/2025 - Sunday - 5:30 AM [ Update 0.0.5 ]

-##Implemented User Login Component
+  ## Implemented User Login Component

--Created LoginComponentUser.jsx based on the design and logic of LoginComponentAdmin.jsx.
+    - Created LoginComponentUser.jsx based on the design and logic of LoginComponentAdmin.jsx.
--Added form fields for Team Name and Team Code.
+    - Added form fields for Team Name and Team Code.

+# 23/08/2025 - Saturday 3:15 PM [ Update 0.0.6 ]

+  - User and admin login connection to the database completed